 California State University, Chico began in 1887 as the northern branch of the California State Normal School (a network of two-year preparatory schools for teachers).
-Since then it has progressed from an independent normal to a state teachers college in 1921; a state college in 1935; a five-year liberal arts institution in 1949; and finally into California State University, Chico in 1972.
+Since then it has progressed from an independent normal to a state teachers college in 1921; a state college in 1935; and finally into California State University, Chico in 1972.
 The campus is composed of seven colleges: Agriculture; Behavioral and Social Sciences; Business; Communication and Education; Engineering, Computer Science, and Construction Management; Humanities and Fine Arts; and Natural Sciences.
-The campus also has a School of Graduate, International, and Sponsored Programs.